Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Goliah Peak + Canuck-Goliah Saddle Camp @ 6960′

-Bear Lake to Goliah Peak
+Bear Lake En Route to Goliah Peak

-The rain and wind gusts persisted well into the early morning as I stayed inside the bivy sack.
-Then it was time to leave for Goliah Peak when it was only drizzles.
-I had set my clothes and shoes out to dry, but they were beyond wet.
+The rain and wind gusts persisted well into the early morning as I stayed inside.
+Then it was time to leave for Goliah Peak when it turned into drizzle.
+I had set my clothes and shoes out to dry in the breeze, but they were beyond wet.
+After breakfast, I walked over to the beautiful Bear Lake and rested by the misty water.
+What a gem near Bear Mountain in the middle of nowhere.

-Crossing the steep, tough dirt gully under the headwall took time.
-I waited out the rain in the trees before moving again above 5800′.
-Then, through the steep outcrops, I went through the old burn on Maddie Eagle Peak’s southwest ridge.
+I traversed north and stayed above 6000 feet over Mount Redoubt’s southwest ridge.
+As the terrain steepened, I dropped lower around the cliffs.
+Crossing the steep, hardpan gully under the headwall took more time than I expected.
+Soon, the rain returned, and I waited it out in the trees before moving again above 5800 feet.
+Then, through steep outcrops, I went through an old burn on Mad Eagle Peak‘s southwest ridge.

 Bear Lake panorama below Mount Redoubt